isar/hive/README.md

 - **HIVE IS NOT READY FOR PRODUCTION YET**
 - Keys have to be ASCII Strings with a max length of 255 chars.
+- The supported integer values include all integers between -2^53 and 2^53, and some integers with larger magnitude
 - Strings can have a maximum of 65536 **bytes**.
 Mind that a Unicode chars may be longer than one byte.
 - Lists and Maps cannot have more than 65536 elements.
 - Only one process can access a box at any time.
 Bad things happen otherwise.